 In a large bowl add fresh baby spinach.

-To that, add the blueberries, dried cranberries, sunflower seeds, and diced shallot.
+To that, add the blueberries, tomatoes, dried cranberries, sunflower seeds, and diced shallot.

 Place cut chicken on top.
 (I like to place ingredients in sections and then toss the salad when I am ready to serve.)